focusaurus/data/posts/problog/2018/07/the-art-of-the-node-js-rescue.md

 Once the unit testing stack is solid, I begin the main phase of the real work here which is going through the API endpoints and identifying where the bugs and issues are.
 The unit tests are the guide here and the work should be prioritized using whatever information is available.
 Focus on the high-importance or high-frequency API calls first and leave the ancillary and supporting calls until later.

 The key tools for this include basic logging, a bug tracking tool, and optionally an error tracking service such as Sentry.
-The process loop I will repeat many times in this phase will look more or less as follows.
+The process loop I will repeat many times in this phase will look more or less as follows:

 * Identify a potential bug via an error in the log file, a server crash with stack trace, or a specific API response that is known to be incorrect
 * File a bug for the issue in the bug tracker with the relevant details so it can be understood and reproduced
 * Reproduce the failure in a unit test.
 Be sure to do this before making any changes to the relevant application code.
-* Once reproduced in a test, code a fix for the issue
+* Once reproduced in a failing test, code a fix for the issue
 * Guide the fix through delivery and mark as resolved

 ## Resist the temptation to rewrite and overhaul

 When faced with a nasty codebase, one may feel discomfort, frustration, and anxiety about the state of the code.
-These feelings can make the following things really tempting.
+These feelings can make the following things really tempting:

 * Start a new codebase entirely
 * Bulk update all the dependencies to latest